nehemiaobati/codeigniter/documentation.md

 **7. Command-Line Interface (CLI)**

-CodeIgniter's CLI tool, `spark`, is used for various development and maintenance tasks.

 **7.1.
 Overview of Custom Commands**

-You can list all available commands by running `php spark`.
-Custom application commands are located in `app/Commands/`.
+Custom application commands are located in `app/Commands/` or `app/Modules/[ModuleName]/Commands/`.

 **7.2. `php spark train`**

-This is a custom command defined in `app/Commands/Train.php`.

 - **Purpose:** To run the AI text classification training service offline.
-- **Action:** It invokes `TrainingService::train()`, which reads a training dataset, processes it, trains a Naive Bayes classifier, and saves the serialized model files to the `writable/nlp/` directory.
-This ensures that performance-intensive model training does not impact the live web application.
+- **Action:** It invokes `TrainingService::train()`, which trains a Naive Bayes classifier and saves the serialized model files to the `writable/nlp/` directory.

-**7.3. `php spark [another:command]`**

-Other essential built-in commands include:

-- `php spark migrate`: Applies pending database migrations.
-- `php spark db:seed <SeederName>`: Runs a database seeder to populate tables with data.
-- `php spark make:controller <Name>`: Generates a new controller file.
-- `php spark optimize`: Caches configuration and file locations for improved performance.

 **8. Configuration Reference**

 **8.1.
 Application (`App.php`)**

-Located at `app/Config/App.php`, this file contains the base configuration for the application, including the `baseURL`, `indexPage`, and `appTimezone`.
+Located at `app/Config/App.php`, this file contains the base configuration for the application.

 **8.2.
 Database (`Database.php`)**

-Located at `app/Config/Database.php`, this file defines the connection parameters for your databases.
-The `default` group is used for the main application, while the `tests` group is used for PHPUnit testing.
+Located at `app/Config/Database.php`, this file defines the database connection parameters.

 **8.3.
-Custom Configurations (`AGI.php`, etc.)**
+Custom Configurations (`AGI.php`, `Recaptcha.php`)**

 Custom configuration files are placed in `app/Config/Custom/`.

-- `AGI.php`: Contains all settings related to the AI service, including embedding models, hybrid search parameters, and memory logic (e.g., decay scores, context budget).
+- `AGI.php`: Contains settings for the AI service, including embedding models, memory logic, and hybrid search parameters.
-- `Recaptcha.php`: Stores the site and secret keys for the Google reCAPTCHA service, which are loaded from the `.env` file.
+- `Recaptcha.php`: Stores the site and secret keys for the Google reCAPTCHA service.

 **9. Testing**

 **9.1.
 Running the Test Suite**

-The project is configured to use PHPUnit for testing.
-The test suite can be run using a Composer script.
+The project uses PHPUnit.
+Run the test suite using `composer test`.

-    composer test

-This command executes `phpunit` as defined in `composer.json` and uses the configuration from `phpunit.xml.dist`.

 **9.2.
 Writing Unit Tests**

-Unit tests focus on testing individual classes (like a Service or Model) in isolation.
-Test files should be placed in the `tests/` directory, mirroring the `app/` structure.
+Unit tests focus on testing individual classes in isolation and are placed in the `tests/` directory.

 **9.3.
 Writing Feature Tests**

-Feature tests are designed to test a full request-response cycle, simulating a user interacting with the application.
-They allow you to test controllers, views, and redirects together.
+Feature tests test a full request-response cycle, simulating user interaction.

 --------------------------------------------------